ECN260 Agricultural Policy

 First time: 2010H

-The course is built up of several topics: (i) Relevant concepts and models (from economics and political science). (ii) The evolution of the Norwegian Agricultural System. (iii) The content and effects of important agricultural policy tools. (iv) Consequences of possible changes in the industry's operating environment, including changes in agricultural policies.
+The course is built up of several topics: (i) Relevant concepts and models (from economics and political science). (ii) The evolution of the Norwegian Agricultural System. (iii) The content and effects of important agricultural policy tools. (iv) Consequences of possible changes in the industry's operating environment, including climate change.

 Skills: Describe and analyze consequences for Norwegain agriculture of possible changes in the industry's operating environment, including changes in national agricultural policies and/or international relations and markets.